raffaelj/cockpit_Tables/README.md

 ## Features (enhancement)

-* save/delete values to/in related m:n tables - buggy at the moment (2019-02-18)
 * split relation-select field automatically, if the related column contains a lot of rows
 * user and group rights management
-* If you update your database and reset the field schema to auto-generate the relations, your personal changes in the field schema are lost.
-To do: make the field schema updatable with new database table schema.
-* rewrite the relations field to store less duplicated data in the field options and to make it reusable with Collections
 * RestApi

 ## Requirements